MantossG/LITA_CLASS_Project/README.md

  - The need to focuse on strategies that will improve sales performance is necessary.

  D. *Conclusion:*
-   Due to the insights from the data, it shhows that there is a need for the company to analyse market conditions and review product quality and pricing in other to generate more sales, paying specific attention to the North East and South East regions.
+   Due to the insights from the data, it shows that there is a need for the company to analyse market conditions and review product quality and pricing in other to generate more sales, paying specific attention to the North East and South East regions.

-Revenue By Line of Business
+### 3.Revenue By Line of Business
 ---
 Pivot table
 ---